MiscellaneousStuff/fhe/README.md

 2. AND across all results (bubble AND?)
 3. Multiply final sum (0 or 1) for each possible matching idx
 4. Return non-zero value?

+## Chinese Remainder Theorem

+### Overview

+Find number that satisfies multiple remainder conditions at once.
+It allows us to optimise calculations involving massive numbers into multiple smaller ones.
+This allows us to optimise calculations happening within encryption space, which is useful because calculations within encryption space are very costly in general, especially multiplication.